 Hence, the following operations are chained:

-sig_evexposes the same space as the pk1 function (accessible from the getSpace method) and the same call operators (4 sig_evnatures are possible).
+sig_evexposes the same space as the pk1 function (accessible from the getSpace method) and the same call operators (4 signatures are possible, as described below).

 For instance, if the values of pk1 can be retrieved by using indexes (that are not necessarily integers) associated with the elements of the space, then the values of the Cauchy stress can be retrieved by the same indexes.
 Hence, if i is such an index, pk1(i) returns the first Piola-Kirchhoff stress in the material frame, and sig_ev(i) returns the Cauchy stress in the global frame.